Global Health Research Groups

 - Impact of the proposed work (i.e. likelihood of significant contribution to the evidence base in the relevant area, pathways to improvement in health, wellbeing, lives saved and economic, social and cultural benefits in ODA-eligible countries) and plans for engagement with policy makers, communities and the public at an early stage.

 - Strength of plans for Community Engagement and Involvement.

 - Value for money provided by the application.

-To date, the Global Health Research Groups programme has held three funding calls.
+To date, the Global Health Research Groups programme has held four funding calls.

-The third call for Global Health Research Groups opened in June 2020 and will have two closing dates in Autumn 2020 and Summer 2021.
-The groups awarded funding will be announced in 2021.
+The third call for Global Health Research Groups opened in June 2020 and had two closing dates in Autumn 2020 and Summer 2021.

 The second funding call for Global Health Research Groups launched in 2017.
 A total of 20 new groups were awarded £40 million of funding.